jeancarl/tjbot-code-challenge/visual-recognition.md

 	![](assets/servicecredentials-vr.png)

-6. Copy the api_key credential into the `.env` file in the simulator.
+6. Copy the API Key credential into the `.env` file in the simulator.

 	![](assets/credentials-vr.png)